Blog

 These taboos often evolve from misperceptions and myths about egg donation.
 However, many societies are becoming more informed and open-minded about egg donation and other assisted reproductive technologies.

-Despite the fact that social stigma is generally on the decline, it’s necessary to address the stigma through open dialogue, education, and respect for diverse viewpoints to challenge any negative effect that social stigma has on the decision to use an egg donor.
+Despite the fact that social stigma is generally on the decline, it’s necessary to address the stigma through open dialogue, education, and respect for diverse viewpoints to challenge any negative effect that social stigma has on the decision to use an Egg Donor.

 Egg Donation Medical Procedures